sedona-thomas/Database-Project/part4.md

 SELECT (note).title || ': ' || (note).body FROM notes WHERE note_id = 0;

+    This query returns an entire note with the title and body given the note_id.

 SELECT note_id FROM notes WHERE 'numpy' = ANY((note).keywords);

+    This query searches the array of keywords in all notes for 'numpy' and returns all the note_id for all notes that have the keyword numpy.
+This allows a user to search notes by keyword rather than just a full text search.

 SELECT note_id FROM notes WHERE (to_tsvector((SELECT (note).title || ' ' || (note).body)) @@ to_tsquery('numpy | tuple'));

+    This query searches the body and title of all notes for 'numpy' or 'tuple'.
+This allows users to search the full note for any number of strings and access the note_id for the notes containing the query.

 SELECT note_id FROM (SELECT * FROM notes AS n NATURAL JOIN user_notes AS u WHERE u.user_id=4) AS your_notes WHERE (to_tsvector((SELECT (note).title || ' ' || (note).body)) @@ to_tsquery('numpy | tuple'));

+    This query searches the body and title of all notes associated with a specific user for 'numpy' or 'tuple'.
+This allows users to search within their personal notes for any number of strings and access the note_id for the notes containing the query.